Loading…

 Cable is made up of several layers.
 Usually the conducting cores are near the middle.
 These conducting cores are usually covered by an electrical insulating material.
 On most cables, the conducting cores and it’s insulation is then protected further with an outer sheath.
 This outer sheath is usually made from flexible plastic material or sometimes rubber.
 On some cables there is added protection before the outer sheath.
 Steel wire armoured cable or SWA cable, has a steel wire covering before the outer sheath for extra protection.
 The diameter of SWA cable and it’s weight is a lot higher than other types of cable.
 This makes it harder to pull through conduit or ducting.

 When pulling cable through conduit or ducting, the outer sheath can have high friction.
 This has the potential to damage the cable and insulation.
 If there is another cable already in the conduit or ducting, this increases the chances of damage.
-Lubricant for cable pulling will reduce this friction and reduce the chance of damage.
+Using lubrication can reduce the chance of damage.

 Types of cable pulling lubricant